JonathanRyanRichard/PMO-Quality-Transformation/README.md

 Quality reporting for Delivery Review Meetings (Exco + Project Directors) was unreliable:
 - PMO provided defect classifications, but PMs weren't 100% clear on what they meant
 - Different PMs reported different numbers for similar situations
-- Existing metrics (Test Case Density, VSIT/SIT Defect Density) required guesswork
+- Existing metrics existed but couldn't diagnose root causes:
+  - **Test Case Density (TCD):** 7 test cases per MD standard - told us IF testing existed
+  - **VSIT/SIT Defect Density:** Told us defect counts per phase
+  - **Missing piece:** Couldn't tell if test cases were EFFECTIVE or if issues were testing vs development
 - When comparing VSIT vs SIT/UAT defects: "Is this a testing issue or development issue?
 We think... but we can't be sure"
 - Manual data collection via email was time-consuming
 - Exco couldn't make confident quality decisions based on "probably" and "we think"